Orange Theory Fitness Review

 - ❤️Red: All Out Effort (92 – 100% of Max HR)

 You’re goal is to be in the Orange Zone for at least 12 minutes of your workout.
 For every minute you are in the Orange Zone you get something called a Splat Point!
 So you want at least 12 Splat Points per workout!

 The treadmill workouts are as tough as you want them to be!
 I personally find them very difficult because I make them difficult on myself 🤣.
 But that’s the beauty of them, you can Walk, Jog or Run, it’s up to YOU!
 Everyone has their own Base, Push and All Out Paces.

 - 😀Base Pace: Comfortable to do for a long period of time (my personal base is a 6)

 - 🤩Push: It’s not comfortable doing this for a while (my personal push is a 7-7.5)

-- 😱All Out: You want the running to stop (my personal All out is 8.5 – 10)
+- 😱All Out: You want the running to stop – that’s how hard it is! (my personal All out is 8.5 – 10)